IEA-Paris/PPIAS/content/pages/en/about.md

 page_title: about-us

 ---
 The [**Paris Institute for Advanced Study**](https://www.paris-iea.fr/en/ "Paris IAS") (Paris IAS) is a transdisciplinary research center that welcomes researchers from all over the world in the fields of humanities and social sciences.
 It is also open to other disciplines, in particular the life sciences, for projects involving the humanities and social sciences.
-It fosters cross-sectoral research with actors from the administration or the economy, and citizens.

 The research projects carried out at the Institute, beyond their international aspect, are characterized by an interdisciplinary approach (bringing together science, politics, economy, and society) and the development of new methodologies and perspectives.
 To meet the challenges of our time and those to come, it encourages collaboration between research, administration, the economic world and citizens.